mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 - Line Spacing:              Double
 - Referencing Style:         Harvard Style

-In addition, features of LaTeX that may be useful when producing assignment are demonstrated and discussed within the document:
+In addition, features of LaTeX that may be useful when producing assignments are demonstrated and discussed within the document:

 - Table of Contents
 - Document Structure (sections, subsections, paragraphs etc)